Gary Kroeger: Later acting career

 Kroeger, who wanted to return for the 11th season, along with fellow cast member Billy Crystal, left the show in 1985 when Michaels returned to the show and the entire cast was replaced.
-Since then he has kept a fairly low profile, appearing in only a handful of movies, including roles as a producer in Christopher Guest's 1989 Hollywood send-up The Big Picture; as Reggie Mantle in 1990's Archie: To Riverdale and Back Again; and in the lead and title role in the spoof film A Man Called Sarge.
+He appeared as a movie producer in Christopher Guest's 1989 Hollywood send-up The Big Picture; as Reggie Mantle in 1990's Archie: To Riverdale and Back Again; and in the title role in the spoof film A Man Called Sarge.
 Kroeger played a major role in the Murder, She Wrote episode "The Grand Old Lady" as brainiac Christopher “Christy” McGinn, who ultimately solves the mystery.

-He has enjoyed some success as a host of television game shows, most notably revivals of The Newlywed Game and Beat the Clock.
+He has also worked as a host of television game shows, most notably revivals of The Newlywed Game and Beat the Clock.
 He was also the announcer for the 2001 revival of Card Sharks and the 2002 revival of Press Your Luck called Whammy!
 The All-New Press Your Luck.
 In addition, he appeared on the sitcom Hidden Hills and as a weatherman in a 2004 episode of HBO's Curb Your Enthusiasm (Season 4, Episode 4).
 From 1990 to 1991, he was host of Fox's Comic Strip Live.

 Kroeger also made a guest appearance in the episode Columbo: Death Hits the Jackpot (1991), as the murder victim.
 In 2000, he hosted an infomercial for DirecTV, which played in-store at many Best Buy locations.
 In 2002, he hosted the 26th annual Mrs. America Pageant.

 Kroeger is also a "veteran performer" with the Cedar Falls Community Theatre.
 Some of his more recent appearances include their June 2021 production of Mamma Mia! in which he played the role of Sam Carmichael and their June 2022 production of The Fantasticks in which he played the role of El Gallo.